littleosbook/aenix/doc/diary.md

   and /dev/cons/2 for two different consoles.
 These hierarchies will be accessed through the file system but managed by the devices.
 - `SYS_write` and `SYS_open` work, with file descriptors and the whole chebang.

+# 2012-02-13

+## Achievements
+- Implemented the `SYS_read` system call which enables reading from the keyboard, which is mounted under `/dev/keyboard`.
+However, we haven't implemented the ECHO feature that most consoles have (if you type something, it will show up on your console, whether the program reads it or not).
+- Implemented the `SYS_execve` as a first step towards a multiprocess OS.
+As a result of this, `/bin/init` is now launching `/bin/sh`.
+- Wrote our first concurrent code in the kernel when buffering the keyboard input.

+## Issues
+- We were a little bit puzzled about how to handle the input buffering from the keyboard, but we settled on the way MINIX and FreeBSD does when the buffer is
+  full: discarding the new input.
+- We haven't implemented the ECHO feature of the console yet, since we want to do it in a proper way (NOT in the keyboard interrupt handler!).
+To do this, we think we want some kind of higher level event handling facility.
+But in order to achieve that, we need kernel processes, so therefore we have started to work on the scheduler.